 Paralympic Head Coach // Para-Rowing Squad

 Nick Baker joined the GB Rowing Team in the Autumn of 2013.
-In 2014 he guided Tom Aggar to an excellent silver medal in the ASM1x at the World Rowing Championships in Amsterdam, and coached Rachel Morris to a fine 5th place finish in the ASW1x; this marked an excellent start to her rowing career – she switched from Paralympic cycling to rowing in February 2014.
+In 2014 he guided Tom Aggar to a silver medal in the ASM1x at the World Rowing Championships in Amsterdam, and coached Rachel Morris to fifth place finish in the ASW1x; this marked a promising start to her rowing career – she had only switched from Paralympic cycling to rowing in February 2014.

 The Rio Olympiad culminated in great success for Nick’s crews.
-Having started the TAMix2x project only two years previously, with Lauren Rowles aged just 16, she and Laurence Whiteley produced a textbook performance in Rio to win the A final by just over a length.
-Tom Aggar also finished in style, regaining his place on the Olympic podium with a fine bronze medal.
+Having started the TAMix2x project only two years previously, with Lauren Rowles aged just 16, she and Laurence Whiteley produced a textbook performance in Rio to win the A final by just over a length and set a World record time.
+Tom Aggar also finished in style, regaining his place on the Paralympic podium with a bronze medal.

-Nick started sculling as a youngster at the Windsor Boys School Boat Club and was a successful junior international rower, competing for GB between 2004 and 2006.
+Nick started sculling as a youngster at The Windsor Boys’ School BC and was a successful junior international rower, competing for GB between 2004 and 2006.

-Nick is a big fan of David Attenborough, and owns the full collection of his wildlife documentaries; his three ideal dinner guests would include Mahatma Gandhi, Walt Disney and Lee Evans, “the best comedian of our time”.
+Nick is a big fan of David Attenborough, and owns the full collection of his wildlife documentaries; his three ideal dinner guests would include Peter Jones, Walt Disney and Lee Evans.